halo/LinkLiar/README.md

 [![Build Status](https://travis-ci.org/halo/LinkLiar.svg?branch=master)](https://travis-ci.org/halo/LinkLiar)
 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/halo/LinkLiar)

+## Attention

+The master branch contains version 2 and is currently in the beta phase.

+The documentation below is still accurate for the version 1 series.

 ## Prevent your Mac from leaking MACs

 This is an intuitive status menu application written in Objective-C to help you spoof the MAC addresses of your Wi-Fi and Ethernet interfaces.